This October, join us as we celebrate Black history, arts and culture.

 Students should contact the Student Services Team directly if they find themselves homeless or in crisis.

 The student opportunity fund provides additional support to home undergraduate students who are facing unforeseen financial difficulties.
-Awards are mode based on individual needs’ assessment.
+Awards are made based on individual needs’ assessment.

 This award is income assessed and students will need to provide supporting documentation in order to be considered.